Prathik-Ullur/Airbnb-and-Zillow-Data-Analysis/README.md

 I have consolidated all the code into Airbnb_Zillow_Analysis.ipynb.
 If individual code is required for further analysis, please open other ipynb files on jupyter notebook to view and run them.

-Metadata.html consists of the metadata of csv files generated while running the code.